xuan-vy-nguyen/FastDrive/README.md

 ## Hello teacher
 This project has 3 branch:
-- 2: is used for submitting SoftwareFinalProject
 - Master: is used for updating in future.
+- IntroToSE: is used for submitting SoftwareFinalProject
-- Mobile: is used for submitting Mobile-Develeop-Final Project <br/>
+- Mobile: is used for submitting Mobile-Development Final Project <br/>
 Current Branch is 2!

 ## Intro

-This is the repo of Project 01 - Team Software Engineering.
-Please read carefully "REAME.md" file before doing everything you want.

 First, you should go to this link and learn more about Git if you are beginner.
 ```bash
 https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf